 Example- Resistance experienced by a kid while coming down a slide or by a ball rolling on concrete.

-- Air Resistance force- Air resistance is a type frictional force experienced by objects moving through air.
+- Air Resistance force- Air resistance is a type of frictional force experienced by objects moving through air.
 Like normal friction, air resistance is also resistive by nature.
 The power of this force depends on the speed of the object as well as its surface area.

 Example- A skydiver using a parachute experiences air resistance which slows him down and allows him to land safely.